justinbreese/dse-multi-cloud-demo/README.md

 ## Create a text file that has your different VMs that you want in the cluster:
 Again, choose your own adventure...
 * If you're leveraging the scripts in the `iaas` folder to create your infrastructure, then you probably already put your list together via the `gather_ips.sh` script.
 If you already have your list, then skip the rest of this section.
-If you do not have your list, then go back to the iaas/README.md and use revisit the `gather_ips.sh` section.
+If you do not have your list yet, then go back to the iaas/README.md and use revisit the `gather_ips.sh` section.
 * Otherwise, if you need to put your list together manually:
   * Create a generic text file and format your VMs like this: `public-ip:private-ip:dc-name:node-number` for example, I call it as server-list below:
 ```